kirolos-esmat/Song-To-MP3/README.md

 Python script to download from Spotify or Youtube.

 ## Package Installation Instructions:
-To use the packages mentioned in your Python code, you need to install them first.
-Below are the installation instructions for each of the packages:

 ### Spotify
 This is a Python library for the Spotify Web API.
 To install it, you can use pip, the package manager for Python: